ballerina-platform/ballerina-distribution/examples/mqtt-client-ssl/mqtt_client_ssl.md

 ::: code mqtt_client_ssl.bal :::

 ## Prerequisites
-- Start a [MQTT broker](https://mqtt.org/software/) instance configured to use SSL/TLS.
+- Start an [MQTT broker](https://mqtt.org/software/) instance, which is configured to use SSL/TLS.
 - Run the MQTT service given in the [MQTT service - SSL/TLS](/learn/by-example/mqtt-service-ssl) example.

 Run the program by executing the following command.